lets-talk-about-sex/app/README.md

-# Let's talk about sex - sex education progressive web app
+# Let's talk about sex - sex education
 Mobile friendly sex education for young adults.
 The interface is only made for viewing on mobile.
-It is a progressive web app so users can save it on their homescreen and use it without internet conection. </br></br>
+It is a progressive web app so users can save it on their homescreen and use it without internet connection. </br></br>

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.</br></br>